-The e Vendor shall respond to the questions below. a) Are you an MWBE firm? b) Are you certified with North Carolina as a Historically Underutilized Business (MWBE)?
-Yes No c) Are you a certified Disadvantaged Business Enterprise (DBE) with the Department of Transportation? ☐Yes ☐ No d) Are you a local bidder?
-Ple ase provide complete physical address of firm:
+The Vendor shall respond to the questions below.

+- a) Are you an MWBE firm? 🗌 Yes 🗌 No - b) Are you certified with North Carolina as a Historically Underutilized Business (MWBE)?
+Yes No - c) Are you a certified Disadvantaged Business Enterprise (DBE) with the Department of Transportation?

+Yes No

+d) Are you a local bidder? 🗌 Yes 🗌 No

+Please provide complete physical address of firm: